fsprojects/Paket/docs/content/Dependencies_file.md

 The resolution algorithm balances direct and indirect dependencies such that you will get the *latest matching versions* of direct dependencies (defined using the [`nuget` statement](#dependencies)) and indirect dependencies (defined by your direct dependency's [nuspec](http://docs.nuget.org/docs/reference/nuspec-reference)).
 Paket checks compatibility by comparing available versions to the constraints of either source, `paket.dependencies`, or [nuspec](http://docs.nuget.org/docs/reference/nuspec-reference).

-As stated above, the algorithm defaults to downloading the latest versions matching the constraints.
+As stated above, the algorithm defaults to resolving the latest versions matching the constraints.

 As long as everybody follows [SemVer](http://semver.org) and you define sane version constraints (e.g. within a major version) for your direct dependencies the system is very likely to work well.